OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_603.rst

 - `Add option to disable and enable marketplaces on Sunstone <https://github.com/OpenNebula/one/issues/4510>`__.
 - `Fix token cannot be updated from the cloud view <https://github.com/OpenNebula/one/issues/5122>`__.
 - `Fix SQL error for one.vmpool.monitoring <https://github.com/OpenNebula/one/issues/5424>`__.
+- `Fix advanced search for datatables on Sunstone <https://github.com/OpenNebula/one/issues/5426>`__.